 Our bodies give us indicators in the form of physical and mental discomfort for a reason.
 We’re wired to protect ourselves and preserve energy so that we can survive over the long run.
 Entrepreneurs need to know how to read those signals accurately.

 However, because we’re not generally operating in actual survival situations, those indicators have to be taken with a grain of salt.

-Every new business is built on a series of assumptions.
+Every brand is built on a series of assumptions.
 If someone tried to perfectly define every variable that affects a business upfront, they’d never get started.

-If you’re not familiar with the whole build-measure-learn cycle from The Lean Startup, the idea of running "experiments" on your business may sound a little strange.
-But running experiments on your business is actually pretty easy — and it can even be kind of fun.
+If you’re not familiar with the build-measure-learn cycle from The Lean Startup, the idea of running "experiments" on your brand may sound a little strange.
+But running experiments on your brand is quite easy and even fun.

 A key part of building trust with your brand’s audience is using a clear, consistent tone of voice with everything you write.

 It’s easy to see the comparisons of running a business with going on a long, physical trek.

 Nothing is handed to you.
 Everything you get has to be earned.